georgeman93/orbslam-flutter/README.md

 I wanted to learn about ORBSLAM and take the opportunity to demonstrate some things I have become familiar with such as openCV (python and c++ with cmake), websockets/asyncio, and flutter.

-As I make progress with my python code to run orbslam on the sample videos, I will continue to add features to the app to demonstrate the results.
+As I make progress with my python code to run orbslam on sample videos, I will continue to add features to the app to demonstrate the results.
-I have also building out the same backend in c++ with vscode debugging and cmake to get a deep understanding of the data structures.
+I have also building out the same backend in c++ with vscode debugging and to get a deep understanding of the data structures.

 So far, you can view the results of feature matching across consecutive frames with controls to pause, play and restart the video.
-Later I want to build and visualize a map of the environment (and the camera's position in it) as the video plays.
+Later I want to build and visualize a map of the environment with the ego position and orientation.
+Then I might add more controls to tweak the algorithm parameters from the UI and try different videos.

 <br/><br/>